Flooring Trends UK 2026: Seamless Low-Maintenance

 “Resin floors perform extremely well in residential environments, but they’re not a one-size-fits-all solution.
 The system needs to match how the room is used — whether that’s foot traffic, moisture exposure or temperature changes — and preparation is critical to long-term performance.”

-This highlights the importance of selecting the correct resin type and ensuring the substrate is properly tested and prepared before installation.
+This highlights the importance of selecting the correct resin type.
+Ensuring the substrate is properly tested and prepared before installation is equally critical.

 Summary